siscofalco/Spider-s-labrinth/README.md

-# Spider's Labrinth 🕷
+# Spider's Labyrinth 🕷

-This project is a 80's inspired arcade game where your character has to walk through a labrinth in order to get a special trophy, while surviving the deadly spiders.
+This project is a 80's inspired arcade game where your character has to walk through a labyrinth in order to get a special trophy, while surviving the deadly spiders.

 The original idea consists of three different levels, same map but more difficulty regarding the enemies (spiders).